brunoimbrizi/svg-to-poly/README.md

 ## Dependencies

-[svg-to-poly](https://github.com/brunoimbrizi/svg-to-poly) benefits from the groundwork laid by other great packages:
+**svg-to-poly** benefits from the groundwork laid by some other great packages:
 - [extract-svg-path](https://github.com/mattdesl/extract-svg-path) concatenates all `<path>` data from an SVG
 - [parse-svg-path](https://github.com/jkroso/parse-svg-path) splits paths into groups of instructions and values
 - [svg-path-contours](https://github.com/mattdesl/svg-path-contours/) converts paths into polylines